Testing left-right symmetry with an inverse seesaw mechanism at the LHC: Introduction

-In this paper, we investigate an interesting collider signature of a minimal realisation of LRSM with ISM.
+In this paper, we investigate an interesting collider signature of a minimal realisation of the LRSM with the ISM.
 We consider the $pp\to W^\prime$ process where $W^\prime$ is a heavy charged gauge boson which decays to a charged lepton ($\ell$) and a RHN ($N_R$).
-The heavy RHN then further decays to a $W$ boson and another charged lepton.
+The heavy RHN then further decays to a $W$ boson and another charged lepton (of the same flavour; in general, the charged leptons can have different flavours, but we do not consider this possibility here).
 For this decay to occur, we need $M_{N_R} < M_{W^\prime}$, a mass ordering possible to obtain with the ISM.
 When the $W$, produced in the decay of $N_R$, decays hadronically, the process becomes similar to the Keung-Senjanovi\'{c} (KS) process~\cite{Keung:1983uu}, which was proposed as a direct probe of the Majorana nature of the RHNs in the LRSM.
 The KS process also acts as a clean probe of the heavy right-handed $W'$ and, thus, the TeV-range breaking of the left-right symmetry.
-In the original KS process, the mass of RHN was taken to be lighter than the mass of $W'$, i.e. $M_{W^\prime} > M_{N_R}$.
+In the original KS process, the mass of the RHN was taken to be lighter than the mass of $W'$, i.e., $M_{N_R}< M_{W^\prime}$.
 In this process, a RHN, produced along with a charged lepton through the Drell-Yan production of $W^\prime$, decays to a charged lepton and two jets through an off-shell $W^\prime$, as shown in Fig.~\ref{fig:KS1}.
 If, however, $M_{W^\prime} < M_{N_{R}}$, a similar final state would arise, but in this case, $N_R$ would be produced through an off-shell $W^{\prime}$ and decay through an on-shell $W^\prime$, as shown in Fig.~\ref{fig:KS2}.
-Either way, we would get the same $\ell\ell jj$ final state in both cases~\cite{Ferrari:2000sp,Gninenko:2006br,Atre:2009rg,Nemevsek:2011hz,Chen:2011hc,Chakrabortty:2012pp,Aguilar-Saavedra:2012grq,Han:2012vk,Chen:2013foz,Rizzo:2014xma,Gluza:2015goa,Ng:2015hba,Dev:2015kca,Mitra:2016kov,Roitgrund:2020cge,Das:2017hmg,Arbelaez:2017zqq,Nemevsek:2018bbt}.
+Either way, we would get the same $\ell\ell jj$ final state in both cases~\cite{Ferrari:2000sp,Gninenko:2006br,Atre:2009rg,Nemevsek:2011hz,Chen:2011hc,Chakrabortty:2012pp,Aguilar-Saavedra:2012grq,Han:2012vk,Chen:2013foz,Rizzo:2014xma,Gluza:2015goa,Ng:2015hba,Dev:2015kca,Das:2016akd,Mitra:2016kov,Roitgrund:2020cge,Das:2017hmg,Arbelaez:2017zqq,Nemevsek:2018bbt}.